 Apple Cider Vinegar Soothes an Upset Stomach

+can't do?
+This popular home remedy may also calm an angry tummy.
 A mixture of one tablespoon apple cider vinegar, one cup warm water, and one tablespoon honey will ease indigestion and may alleviate cramping and gas in your upset stomach.
 It can also lessen discomfort caused by heartburn.

 CRAP Diet Is Good for an Upset Stomach

-If you're feeling constipated, try the CRAP diet: It stands for "cherries, raisins, apricots, and prunes," all fiber-friendly foods that should get your system moving and ease your upset stomach.
+, try the CRAP diet: It stands for "cherries, raisins, apricots, and prunes," all fiber-friendly foods that should get your system moving and ease your upset stomach.

 Yogurt Reduces Discomfort from an Upset Stomach

 You probably don't crave anything dairy when you have a stomachache, but the probiotic qualities of yogurt—aka live bacteria—make it a good cure as it eases digestive discomfort and boosts your immune system.
 Just make sure to choose non-fat plain yogurt without added sugar or flavors when you have an upset stomach.

 Caraway seeds are packed with vitamins and minerals, which inhibit the growth of bad bacteria that causes indigestion, gas, or bloating and contributes to an upset stomach.
 Nibble on a handful after eating your meal, or if you feel gassy.

 Fennel Makes an Upset Stomach Feel Better